 Donations and partnerships are managed separately from other processes.
 The university’s procurements are managed as part of the public procurement process, which is regulated by the Act on Public Procurement.
 Donations and/or partnerships do not give an advantage in negotiations or other interactions with the university.
 A donation is never a bribe.
 Donations and partnerships do not influence the recruitment of employees, student admissions, students’ academic success or completion of a degree.
 Donations and partnerships cannot be used to influence the university’s teaching, research or publications in a manner that goes against the university’s strategy, values or research integrity guidelines.

 Employees at Uniarts Helsinki do not disclose any confidential information or business secrets to third parties.
 They respect the principle of confidentiality in all conversations and other communication that they engage in.
 Uniarts Helsinki complies with the legislation and regulations concerning data protection and confidentiality.
 The data in the donor register are only accessible to the university, and no data is shared with third parties.
 You can read more about data protection at uniarts.fi/data-protection.

 Accepting donations, deeds of donations and agreements

 Expenses and other responsibilities that result from the donation must be estimated to be reasonable.
-The deed of donation must state the size and target of the donation as well as other conditions, for example concerning reporting practices of the collaboration project and principles for conditional donations.
+The deed of donation must state the amount and aim of the donation as well as other conditions, for example concerning reporting practices of the collaboration project and principles for conditional donations.
 As for deeds of donation in the context of the government’s capitalisation campaigns, the university shall adhere to the guidelines set by government officials.